ymuv1/QuantumOptics.jl/docs/source/tutorial/tutorial.rst

     H_field = ω_field*n

-Combining operators from those two systems can be done with the :jl:func:`tensor()` function or with the equivalent :math:`\otimes` operator.
+Combining operators from those two systems can be done with the :jl:func:`tensor()` function.
+Since julia supports unicode operators one can equivalently use the :math:`\otimes` operator (``\otimes``).
+For this it is advantageous to use an editor that provides support for unicode input.

 .. code-block:: julia